How Are You: Release and reception

 "How Are You" was first released in November 1986 on the Think Visual LP.
-However, one month later, "How Are You" was released as the debut U.K. single from said album, backed with "Killing Time".
-It was a moderate success, peaking at #86 on the U.K. Singles Chart.
+However, one month later, "How Are You" was released as the first UK single from the album, backed with "Killing Time".
+It was a minor success, peaking at No. 86 on the UK Singles Chart.
 This would be the last time that a Kinks single charted in Britain.
 Although the Dave Davies-penned "Rock 'n' Roll Cities" was chosen to be the lead Think Visual single in America, "How Are You" was eventually released as its follow-up, this time backed with "Working at the Factory".
-In the U.S., AOR disc jockeys flipped the single over and played "Working At The Factory" as though it was the second single.
-It reached #16 on Billboard's Album Rock Tracks chart.
+In the U.S., AOR disc jockeys flipped the single over and played "Working at the Factory" as though it was the second single.
+It reached No. 16 on Billboards Album Rock Tracks chart.

-On his review of Think Visual, David Wild of Rolling Stone wrote, "the melancholy "How Are You" is another of Ray's well-crafted songs of love and loss."
+In his review of Think Visual, David Wild of Rolling Stone wrote, "the melancholy 'How Are You' is another of Ray's well-crafted songs of love and loss."

 The track also appeared on the compilation album, Picture Book.